Tables, bounds and graphics of sizes of complete arcs in the plane $\mathrm{PG}(2,q)$ for all $q\le321007$ and sporadic $q$ in $[323761\ldots430007]$ obtained by an algorithm with fixed order of points (FOP): Introduction. The main results

-For $q\le160001$ and $q\in Q_{4}$, complete arcs in $\mathrm{PG}(2,q)$ satisfying the upper bounds \eqref{eq1_Bounds1G}, \eqref{eq1_Bounds1GQ4}, \eqref{eq1_Bounds2G}, \eqref{eq1_Bounds3G}, and \eqref{eq1_Bounds4G} can be constructed with the help of the step-by-step greedy algorithm which adds to an incomplete running arc, in every step, a point providing the maximum possible (for the given step) number of new covered points.
+For $q\le160001$, complete arcs in $\mathrm{PG}(2,q)$ satisfying the upper bounds \eqref{eq1_Bounds1G} can be constructed with the help of the step-by-step greedy algorithm which adds to an incomplete current arc, in each step, a point providing the maximum possible (for the given step) number of new covered points.

-For $160001<q\le301813$ and $q\in L_{4}$, complete arcs in $\mathrm{PG}(2,q)$ satisfying the upper bounds \eqref{eq1_Bounds1L}, \eqref{eq1_Bounds2L}, and \eqref{eq1_Bounds3L} can be constructed as lexiarcs with the help of the algorithm FOP with lexicographical order of points.
+For $160001<q\le321007$ and $q\in L_2$, complete arcs in $\mathrm{PG}(2,q)$ satisfying the upper bounds \eqref{eq1_Bounds1L} can be constructed as lexiarcs with the help of the algorithm FOP using the lexicographical order of points.
 The only exception is $q=178169$ for which a complete arc satisfying \eqref{eq1_Bounds1L} can be obtained by the greedy algorithm. \end{theorem}